arecker/cookbook/recipes/potage-saint-germain.md

 1. Turn off the heat.
 Remove bones and bouquet garnis if used and discard.
+2. Thoroughly blend the soup with an immersion blender.
-2. Pour the soup through a strainer into a second pot.
+3. Pour the soup through a strainer into a second pot.
 Use the back of a ladle to wring it through the strainer.
-3. Add salt and pepper to taste while you warm the soup up.
+4. Add salt and pepper to taste while you warm the soup up.
 Finish by stirring in a pad of butter.
 Serve with pan fried croutons.

 ## References